Vaishnavi2701-mk/Web-Development/React-JS.js/Notes.md

 <h1> Understanding state and handling events in React </h1>

 <h4>State:</h4> A state depicts the local information of a Component.
 For example: If we write something in our text box it will be the state of our object for that specific point in time.
 The state is the changeable variable of our app.
-Whenever the state object changes, the component re-renders itself.
+Whenever the state object changes, the component re-renders itself.</br>

  const handleOnChange = (event) => {
     //console.log("onChange");